← All posts

 If you're a co-packer running someone else's recipe, you're an initial packer.
 Same rule.

-TLC vs lot number vs batch number — they're not the same
+TLC vs lot number vs batch number: what's the difference?

 This is where most producers get tripped up on their first audit.

-• TLC is a regulatory identifier specifically defined under FSMA 204.
-It must travel on shipping documents, invoices, and BOLs to the next entity in the chain.
+Traceability Lot Code (TLC)A regulatory identifier defined under FSMA 204Must travel on shipping documents, invoices, and BOLs to the next entity in the chain

-What you have to record alongside the TLC
+What do you have to record alongside the TLC?

 A TLC by itself is just a string.
 The rule requires you to attach Key Data Elements (KDEs) to it depending on which CTE you performed.
 The most common KDEs for a small producer running a transformation event: